bgdnvk/node-microservices/readme.md

 ```

 build images then execute/kubernetes/start.sh
 the service-microservice-b exposes port 4000

+make a call to `http://localhost:4000/api/call-microservice-a` once everything is setup, this service (ms-b) will call microservice-a